 Checkvalves are like pump squeeze tubes in that they do wear over time.
 Checkvalves should be inspected on each service call to determine proper checking action and positive flow.
-The internal seals of the checkvalves are available in various materials and selected at the time of purchase - it is the user's responsibility to evaluate proper compatibility of laundry products to these checkvalves.
+The checkvalve has an internal PTFE ball and Viton seal - it is the user's responsibility to evaluate proper compatibility of laundry products to these checkvalves.
 Knight is not responsible for any damage resulting from product use or mis-use.
 The customer should determine a reasonable change out interval for checkvalves to assure proper performance and prevent chemical cross contamination or damage to lines.